hyuney0711/BUNIZ/README.md

 # BUNIZ
 DH YANG

-In the third generation of e-commerce platforms
+In the third generation of e-commerce platforms <br>
-Gen Z will move freely between actual and virtual stores driving a new fandom-driven consumer culture.
+Gen Z will move freely between actual and virtual stores <br>
+driving a new fandom-driven consumer culture.

 #AR_Shopping #Immersive_Retail #Spatial_Commerce